NBISweden/workshop-reproducible-research/pages/conda/conda-4-extra-material.md

 mamba list --revisions
 ```

-which shows each revision (numbered) and what's installed.
+Which shows each revision (numbered) and what's installed.

 You can revert back to particular revision using: